CEO of McDonald Marketing

-Kelly McDonald is a marketing and advertising expert and considered one of the nation’s top experts in multicultural marketing and consumer trends.
+Kelly McDonald is considered one of the nation’s top experts in leadership, marketing, the customer experience and consumer trends.

-Kelly was named #1 on the list of “26 Hot Speakers” by Successful Meetings Magazine.
+Kelly was named one of the “10 Most Booked Speakers in the U.S.” and ranked #1 on the list of “25 Hot Speakers” by Successful Meetings Magazine.

-She has been featured on CNBC, in Forbes, BusinessWeek, Fast Company, on CNNMoney.com and on Sirius/XM Radio.
+She has been featured on CNBC, in Forbes, INC. Magazine, BusinessWeek, CEO World, Fast Company, and more.